Slow-wave sleep: Electroencephalographic characteristics

 Large 75-microvolt (0.5–2.0 Hz) delta waves predominate the electroencephalogram (EEG).
 Stage N3 is defined by the presence of 20% delta waves in any given 30-second epoch of the EEG during sleep, by the current 2007 AASM guidelines.

 Longer periods of SWS occur in the first part of the night, primarily in the first two sleep cycles (roughly three hours).
 Children and young adults will have more total SWS in a night than older adults.
 The elderly may not go into SWS at all during many nights of sleep.

+NREM sleep, as observed on the electroencephalogram (EEG), is distinguished by certain characteristic features.
+Sleep spindles, marked by spindle-like changes in the amplitude of 12–14 Hz oscillations, K complexes lasting at least 0.5 seconds, consisting of a distinct negative sharp wave followed by a positive component, and slow waves or delta waves characterized by slow frequency (< 2 Hz) and high amplitude (> 75 μV) are key indicators.
+The presence and distribution of sleep spindle activity and slow waves vary across NREM sleep, leading to its subdivision into stages 1–3.
+While slow waves and sleep spindles are present in stages 2 and 3, stage 2 sleep is characterized by a higher prevalence of spindles, while slow waves dominate the EEG during stage 3.

 Slow-wave sleep is an active phenomenon probably brought about by the activation of serotonergic neurons of the raphe system.

-The slow-wave seen in the cortical EEG is generated through thalamocortical communication through the thalamocortical (TC) neurons.
-In the TC neurons, this is generated by the "slow oscillation" and is dependent on membrane potential bistability, a property of these neurons due to an electrophysiological component known as "I t window".
-"I t window" is due to the overlap underneath activation and inactivation curves if plotted for T-type calcium channels (inward current).
-If these two curves are multiplied, and another line superimposed on the graph to show a small Ik leak current (outward), then the interplay between these inward (I t window) and outward (small Ik leak), three equilibrium points are seen at −90, −70 and −60 mv, −90 and −60 being stable and −70 unstable.
-This property allows the generation of slow waves due to an oscillation between two stable points.
-It is important to note that in in vitro, mGluR must be activated on these neurons to allow a small Ik leak, as seen in in vivo situations.
+The slow wave seen in the cortical EEG is generated through recurrent connections within the cerebral cortex, where cortical pyramidal cells excite one another in a positive feedback loop.
+This recurrent excitation is balanced by inhibition, resulting in the active state of the slow oscillation of slow wave sleep.
+Failure of this mechanism results in a silencing of activity for a brief period.
+The recurrence of active and silent periods occurs at a rate of 0.5–4 Hz, giving rise to the slow waves of the EEG seen during slow wave sleep.